sonic-net/SONiC/doc/stream-telemetry/stream-telemetry-hld.md

 #### Counter Syncd

-The `counter syncd` is a new module that runs within the GNMI container.
-Its primary responsibility is to receive counter messages via netlink and convert them into GNMI messages for an external collector.
+The `counter syncd` is a new module that runs within the OpenTelemetry container.
+Its primary responsibility is to receive counter messages via netlink and convert them into open telemetry messages for a collector.
 It subscribes to a socket of a specific family and multicast group of generic netlink.
 The configuration for generic netlink is defined as constants in `/etc/sonic/constants.yml` as follows.

 ``` yaml
 constants: